Idle messages

 Messages interrupt processing

-Solution: This shouldn’t happen - idle messages are automatically disabled during tool calls and transfers.
+Solution: This shouldn’t happen - all hooks are automatically disabled during tool calls and transfers.
 If it persists, contact support.

 Limitations

-- Processing delays: Account for 2-3 seconds of audio processing time in your timeout settings
+supports 1-1000 seconds (default ~7.5s); account for processing delays - Processing delays: Allow 2-3 seconds of audio processing time when choosing timeout values

 Next steps